 PEX Information – Everything you need to know about PEX Plumbing

-What Is a Pex Pipe?
+What Is a PEX Pipe?

 PEX (or crosslinked polyethylene) is part of a water supply piping system that has several advantages over metal pipe (copper, iron, lead) or rigid plastic pipe (PVC, CPVC, ABS) systems.